 Competition law and antitrust litigation

 Advising a technology owner on antitrust and competition law issues in relation to patents declared essential to standards (SEPs).
-This included defending a complaint alleging an abuse of a dominant position made to the European Commission with regard to the enforcement of SEPs.

 Distribution and e-commerce

 Advising brand owners and OEMs on competition law and antitrust issues in relation to the distribution of products within the UK and EU, including, luxury goods, pharmaceuticals and automotive parts.

 Advising a key government department on State aid issues arising from the planned award of a major long-term contract with a value exceeding £1 billion.

 [The team] stands out for representing claimants and defendants in follow-on damages claims.
 [The team also] assists clients with the competition aspects of corporate transactions, such as merger control matters [and] advised clients on dawn raids and sector investigations.Chambers & Partners (UK)

 Chambers and Partners (UK) recommends and ranks partner Bernardine Adkins as a Band 1 leading individual.
 Commentators describe her as "fantastic, very practical and very friendly".

 The Legal 500 (UK) recommends partner Bernardine Adkins for EU and competition law, as well as for competition litigation.

 The Legal 500 (UK) recommends partner Samuel Beighton, and ranks him as a "Next Generation Partner" for EU and competition law.

 Our Competition and Antitrust team has recently been shortlisted in the Competition Team of the Year category for The Lawyer Awards 2020, The Legal Business Awards 2020 and The British Legal Awards 2020.